gostopa1/DeepNNs/README.md

 - L1 and L2 regularization (see deeper_classification_regularization.m tutorial)
 - Importance extraction methods (OD, LRP) in a flexible manner.
 - Allows separate learning rate for each layer and even for each connection
-- Selection of optimization algorithms with and without momentum (SGD, RMSprop ; check out in model_train_fast_momentum)
+- Selection of optimization algorithms with and without momentum (SGD, RMSprop, ADAM; check out in model_train_fast_momentum)
 - Feature Elimination (FE) which in combination with regularizers it removes non-important nodes. (see deeper_classification_regularization_feature_elimination.m tutorial)

 <img src="./images/example_image.png" align="left" height="600" width="350" ></a>

 Observations

 - Use cross entropy loss function with softmax activation function in the output layer only.
 It doesn't make much sense otherwise.
-And also use of logistic in the other layers gives better results.
 - Different activation function may require different learning rates.
 And then also different amount of training epochs.
 - If the error over time seems to make spiky oscillations, probably it's stuck on the sides of a minimum and the large learning rate does not allow it to go down to the minimum.
-Reducing learning rate will probably help, increasing minibatch size might also help (more samples seek for a smoother minimum)
+Reducing learning rate will probably help, increasing minibatch size might also help (more samples seek for a smoother minimum).
+RMSprop and ADAM with momentum should be able to tackle this issue

 To implement next:
 - Total variation regularization